AustinGoodman/non-linear-sphere-tracing/README.md

 https://cs.dartmouth.edu/wjarosz/publications/seyb19nonlinear.html

 ## Part 1 - Creating a Simple Pass Through Shader
 Create a new unlit shader asset from Unity's asset manager.
 You can delete all the unnecessary Unity stuff and change all the default names to something a little less deranged.
 After that, all you need to do for this part is create a vertex shader that transforms the vertex position attributes from object space to clip space.
-Once you're done you should have something like this:
 ```HLSL
 Shader "Unlit/Raymarch" {
     Properties {